The 2026 World Series of Poker (WSOP)

 • Registration Info for the World Series of Poker (WSOP)

-With over 150,000 square feet available between Paris and the Horseshoe Las Vegas, over 600 poker tables will play host to the action, with organisers expecting a record attendance in 2023.
+With over 150,000 square feet available between Paris and the Horseshoe Las Vegas, over 600 poker tables will play host to the action, with organizers expecting a record attendance in 2025 to build on the incredible player fields seen 12 months ago.

 HORSESHOE LAS VEGAS HOTEL

-Changing its name from the MGM Grand Hotel to Bally’s in 1986, the building initially built in 1973 has been part of the Caesars’ Entertainment empire for half a century and has changed look too, with the iconic ‘Horseshoe’ branding prevalent throughout the new grounds.
+Changing its name from the MGM Grand Hotel to Bally’s in 1986, the building initially built in 1973 has been part of the Caesars’ Entertainment empire for half a century and has changed look too, with the iconic ‘Horseshoe’ branding prevalent throughout the new grounds, along with Poker Hall of Fame displays.

 PARIS LAS VEGAS